typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unused-vars-experimental.md

 type _UnusedType = {};
 ```

-**_NOTE:_** The typescript compiler automatically ignores imports, function arguments, type parameter declarations, and object destructuring variables prefixed with an underscore.
+**_NOTE:_** The TypeScript compiler automatically ignores imports, function arguments, type parameter declarations, and object destructuring variables prefixed with an underscore.
 As this is hard-coded into the compiler, we cannot change this.

 Examples of valid code based on the unchangable compiler settings